enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *"An Android crackme arose from hell.
 It doesn't make prisoners"*
 </div>

 This post details a way of solving the level 3 of Android crackmes released by the OWASP guys.
-Assuming you want to reproduce this write-up, let's make sure you know about binary disassemblers, decompilers, Dalvik bytecode and crackmes before reading this post.
+Assuming you want to reproduce this write-up, let's make sure you know about binary disassemblers, decompilers, bytecode and crackmes before reading this post.

 **Requirements: What do we need?**